lbonanomi/notes/jira/index.md

 ### User directories and user management

+**Password Qualifications**

+Employer's security team insists on a 90 day password expiration, after which an account gets a "must-change" flag in Active Directory.
+Accounts that "Must change password at next login" cannot log in to Jira until their password has changed.

+**Directory Precedence**

+Users

 **Have a Jira-internal admin user**

 If the LDAP connector fails for whatever-reason having an internal user will allow an admin to log-in to a running instance to make repairs.